 Reminder: Syracuse may have additional academic options available for new and transfering students.
 Make sure to check with the universty directly for any additional information.

 Syracuse does not have a core curriculum.
 Since there are no specific-classes required in order to graduate, students have a lot of flexibiity about what classes they choose to take.

 Students are not required to take a computer class to graduate.

-Student struggling to choose just one area of study may consider a double major.
-Double majoring may require more work but it can provide a unique combination of experience that helps students stand out when job searching or applying to grad school.
+NOTE: Declaring a double major may mean taking more courses, but it can provide a unique combination of experience that helps students stand out when looking for a job or applying to a graduate program.